towolf/towolf.github.com/docs/PsychOneliners/MacModelName.markdown

 product names found in:
 /System/Library/SystemProfiler/SPPlatformReporter.spreporter/Contents/
  Resources/English.lproj/Localizable.strings.
-There is no official Apple\-recommended way to uncover the marketing name.
+There is no official Apple-recommended way to uncover the marketing name.
 However, this method works and should be reasonably robust.

 See also: [Gestalt](/docs/Gestalt), [Screen](/docs/Screen)\('Computer?'\), [OSName](/docs/OSName), AppleVersion